Devils–Flyers rivalry: 21st century

 In 2010–11, both teams were seemingly headed in different directions.
 The Devils finished under .500 for the first time since 1990–91 and missed the playoffs, while the Flyers led the Atlantic Division steadily and won the division in their final game of the season.

 Subsequent results proved otherwise.
 The teams met in the 2012 Eastern Conference semifinals, with the Flyers being heavily favored after dismantling Stanley Cup favorite Pittsburgh in the first round.
 However, after losing game one, New Jersey won the next four to win the series, 4–1, en route to the Stanley Cup Final.
 New Jersey's victory in game four occurred on Brodeur's 40th birthday, giving him playoff victories over the Flyers in his 20s, 30s, and 40s.
 The series was characterized by a relentless Devils' forecheck and a virtual shutdown of Philadelphia's offensive weapons.
 The Devils advanced to defeat the rival New York Rangers in the Eastern Conference finals.
-However, the trend of defeating the Flyers en route to winning the Stanley Cup was broken when the Los Angeles Kings, coincidentally featuring former Flyers Mike Richards, Simon Gagne, Justin Williams, Jeff Carter and John Stevens defeated the Devils 4–2 to win their first Stanley Cup.
+However, the trend of defeating the Flyers en route to winning the Stanley Cup was broken when the Los Angeles Kings, coincidentally featuring former Flyers Mike Richards, Simon Gagné, Justin Williams, Jeff Carter and John Stevens defeated the Devils 4–2 to win their first Stanley Cup.

 The 2012–13 marked the first time that both the Devils and Flyers missed the playoffs since the Devils started playing in New Jersey.
 From 1982–83 to 2011–12, the Devils missed the playoffs eight times and the Flyers six times but never at the same time.

 The rivalry was played outdoors for the first time during the 2023–24 season when the two teams met in the 2024 Stadium Series at MetLife Stadium on February 17, 2024.
 The Devils won the game 6–3.
 It was the Devils' second outdoor game in history, and their first victory, following the 2014 Stadium Series where the team was also the designated home team even though the game was played at Yankee Stadium in New York City against their other rivals, the New York Rangers.
 It was the sixth outdoor game for the Flyers, who have previously played in the 2010 and 2012 Winter Classics, the 2017 and 2019 Stadium Series, and the 2021 NHL Outdoors at Lake Tahoe series.